bart-larsen/CBF_replication/README.md

 ### Navigating the AFNI viewer
 1. Click on `underlay` and set to template.nii.gz.
 Click on `overlay` and set to aces_results_clustsim.nii.gz
 ![underlay and overlay](tutorial/ulay_olay.png).
 2. We are interested in the effect of aces, so we need to select this image from the overlay.
-This is done on the Olay and Thr dropdown menu.
+This is done on the `Olay` and `Thr` dropdown menu.
 a.
 The `Olay` will be the regression coefficient `cbf_log_aces` and the `Thr` will be the Z stat `cbf_log_aces_Zscr`.
 ![select sub-brik](tutorial/olay_select_tstat.png).
-3. AFNI is super smart and knows the degrees of freedom of the test, so now adjust the colorbar slider (which control the Z stat threshold, will also update the p-value under the color bar)!
+3. AFNI is super smart and knows the degrees of freedom of the test, so now adjusting the colorbar slider (which controls the Z stat threshold) will also update the p-value under the color bar!
 ![colorbar](tutorial/colorbar.png).
 4. We want to select an appropriate voxelwise pvalue for the cluster correction.
 Usually p = .001 is standard.
 Here we will use p = .01 to be more liberal.
 a.
 Right click on the `p=` text below the color bar to bring up the pval selection menu, and then select `set p value`.
 Type .01.